A Brief Overview of Sports Medicine

 Sports and sport related injuries have been around for centuries.
 It is impossible to know exactly when and how sports originally came about.
 However, cave paintings suggest that humans have been competing in sports such as wrestling and running for thousands of years!

 The world of sports has evolved tremendously throughout human history.
 Organized sports were once extremely dangerous for athletes.
 In the ancient Olympic Games, it was a regular occurrence for a chariot racer to fall to his death or get crushed by carts and horses.
 The gladiators in ancient Rome either won their fights or were killed by their opponent.
 There was also Egyptian fisherman jousting, when men would use poles to knock their opponents off of fishing boats and into crocodile infested water.
-Most people today can agree that ancient sports were barbaric, and do not sound like very much fun to participate in.
+Most people today will agree that ancient sports were barbaric, and do not sound like very much fun to participate in.

 Advancements in Sports